 Field Description Username Enter the username for accessing the XMPP server.
 Password Enter the password for accessing the XMPP server.
 Domain (Optional) Enter the domain for this connection.
 Resource (Optional) Enter a descriptive name for this connection.
-Resource (Optional) Enter a descriptive name for this connection.

-Field Description XMPP Server Address Enter the IP address for the server.
+XMPP Server Address Enter the IP address for the server.
 XMPP Server Port Enter the port for the IP address entered above.